Finding a new job may require updating job skills

-- The local junior college business department offers classes on the latest software for a reasonable fee.
+- The local community college business department offers classes on the latest software for a reasonable fee.
 The one- and two-day class fees include the student software, book and practice files.

-- The Free College Class Day at the local junior college offers classes on starting your own business, marketing with social media, and learning new software.
+- The Free College Class Day at the local community college offers classes on starting your own business, marketing with social media, and learning new software.

 - Online book retailers like Amazon and Barnes & Noble offer many used college textbooks for less than $10 each, including shipping.
 Make sure you choose an edition that is not out-of-date.